BBVA/apicheck/docs/tools/proxy.md

 # APICheck Proxy

-With `APICheck proxy` launch a local proxy.
+This tool launches a local proxy.

 **Tool type**: generator

 ## Tool description

-APICheck Proxy tool under the hoods runs the popular `MITM Proxy` with a custom *addon* to add APICheck functionality.
+APICheck Proxy tool runs the popular `MITM Proxy` under the hoods with a custom *addon* to add APICheck functionality.

 ## Quick start